 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Well, I got an email from Adobe today confirming that I'll be speaking at the Adobe Max conference later this year in San Francisco.
+And I may revise the content as necessary.Well, I got an email from Adobe today confirming that I'll be speaking at the Adobe Max conference later this year in San Francisco.
 Of course I'm delighted and very happy to announce it.

 A couple of folks had pointed out to me last week that I was listed on the site as a speaker, but I was waiting for confirmation before announcing it (just seemed prudent).
 Anyway, I certainly thank the powers that be at Adobe who selected me.